eda-ricercatore/gulyas-scripts/notes/gnu-octave.md

 + Mismatch between function name used in a function call and the name of the specified function (in the function-specific script) is not allowed.
++ If the number of arguments used in the function is less than the number of arguments specified in the function, an error will be raised in the execution of the script.